longevity-genie/gget-mcp/README.md

 npx @modelcontextprotocol/inspector
 ```

-After that you can explore the tools and resources with MCP Inspector at http://127.0.0.1:6274 (note, if you run inspector several times it can change port)
+After that you can explore the tools and resources with MCP Inspector at which is usually at 6274 port (note, if you run inspector several times it can change port)

 </details>